meltano/meltano/docs/src/_getting-started/meltano-at-a-glance.md

 - **Integrates with everything**: 300+ natively supported data sources & targets, as well as additional plugins like great expectations or dbt are natively available.
 - **Easily customizable**: Meltano isn't just extensible, it's built to be extended!
 SDK & EDK are easy to use, plugins created by others are available on the Hub.
 - **Mature system**: Developed since [2018](https://handbook.meltano.com/timeline), runs in production at large companies like GitLab, and currently powers over a million pipeline runs monthly.
-- **First class ELT tooling built-in**: Extract data from any data source, load into any target, use inline maps to transform on data on the fly, and test the incoming data with great expectations, all in one package.
+- **First class ELT tooling built-in**: Extract data from any data source, load into any target, use inline maps to transform on data on the fly, and test the incoming data, all in one package.

 ### The Quick Introduction
 Waiting to see how Meltano works within 90 secs?
 We got you covered: